KPI of the Day – Retail: # Stock keeping units (SKU) in portfolio

 To indicate the variety of the retailer’s offer, as this is a premise for increased sales.

 Optimizing the SKU portfolio is vital from a cost perspective.
 Keeping too many SKUs involves high inventory expenses.
-Therefore, it is important to find a balance between various customer demand and costs.
+Therefore, it is important to find a balance between various customer demands and costs.

-Assigning stock keeping units, or SKUs, to inventory items is an important process for inventory management.
-Each SKU represents a code which enables the identification and tracking of goods and can also be assigned to intangible products as well as to services.
+Assigning stock-keeping units, or SKUs, to inventory items is an important process for inventory management.
+Each SKU represents a code that enables the identification and tracking of goods and can also be assigned to intangible products as well as to services.

-In retail, companies usually assign their own SKUs as soon as products enter their inventory, in accordance to product type, quality, price, size, material, producer, consumer type (female, male, children) etc. By monitoring the number of SKUs in the product portfolio, in correlation to other KPIs such as $ Sales turnover or % Sales by product category, the optimal product pallet can be established.
+In retail, companies usually assign their own SKUs as soon as products enter their inventory, in accordance with product type, quality, price, size, material, producer, consumer type (female, male, children), etc. By monitoring the number of SKUs in the product portfolio, in correlation to other KPIs such as $ Sales turnover or % Sales by product category, the optimal product pallet can be established.